 POLARISER, Graduated and UV Filters Should Be Top Of Your List

-You would think that the need to use camera filters would decrease with more and more people using and getting to know Photoshop a little better these days.
-After all, what with all the plug-ins, effects and filters already built into this piece of software, why would you need to worry about a filter at the time of exposure?
+You would think that the need to use camera filters would be decreasing.
+What with more and more people using and getting to know Photoshop a little better these days.
+Most decent photo editing software comes with plug-ins, effects and filters already built in.
+Why would you need to worry about a filter at the time of exposure?

-Well, in many cases, a filter used at the right time for a particular kind of shot, simply cannot be mimicked or matched in an editing program with the same fluidity and effectiveness than “at the scene".
+Well, in many cases, a filter used at the right time for a particular kind of shot, simply cannot be mimicked or matched in an editing program.
+At least not with the same fluidity and effectiveness than what is taken "at the scene".

-For example, as far as I know, there is no program or plug-in available (at the time of writing) that will give you the same effects as a polariser filter.
-Sure, you can enhance the saturation and boldness of colours using Photoshop, but to cut out glare and reflections from glass and water, I don't think so.
+For example, as far as I know there is no program or plug-in available that will give you the same effects as a polariser filter.
+Sure, you can enhance the saturation and boldness of colours using Photoshop.
+However, to cut out glare and reflections from glass and water, I don't think so.

-You see, a polariser filter will even cut out all the reflections from the humidity in the air making your image seem much clearer.
+You see, a polariser filter will even cut out all the reflections from the humidity in the air.
+This all helps to make your image seem much clearer, colourful and vibrant.

-It will "lose" the reflections” from a car windscreen or house window, or the reflections on the ocean or a lake, giving a beautiful, clear effect.
+It will "lose" the reflections from a car windscreen or house window.
+Or even the reflections on the ocean or a lake, giving a beautiful, clear effect.
 A circular polarizing filter is made up of 2 pieces of round glass, each with hundreds of tiny lines etched into them.
 As you turn one piece of glass, the lines cross each other and the effect happens before your very eyes.

 By doing this, you are able to judge and vary the intensity of the effect.